gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 ## External Resources

-* The [New Jersey Institue of Technology EE 494 Laboratory IV Part B lab manual](https://web.njit.edu/~gilhc/EE494/ee494b.pdf) is a great practical resource for learning how to design active filters.
+* The [New Jersey Institute of Technology EE 494 Laboratory IV Part B lab manual](https://web.njit.edu/~gilhc/EE494/ee494b.pdf) is a great practical resource for learning how to design active filters.
 * The [Design With Operational Amplifiers And Analog Integrated Circuits by Sergio Franco, Fourth Edition](https://www.mheducation.com/highered/product/design-operational-amplifiers-analog-integrated-circuits-franco/M9780078028168.html) is a great book to purchase if you are interesting in further reading and getting right into the weeds of analogue filter design!

 ## References